 I have a very clear memory from my childhood that involves a Western.
-I don’t recall anything from this movie apart from its final scene where our hero, who’s been mortally wounded, lies down to die and the camera focuses on a beautiful sunset.
+I don’t recall anything from this movie apart from the ending where our hero, who’s been mortally wounded, lies down to die and the camera focuses on a beautiful sunset.
 Many years later I believe I finally found the film I had been watching.
-Sometimes, memories that are related to our childhood concern movies that turn out to be real dogs.
+Sometimes, memories from our childhood concern movies that turn out to be real dogs.
 In this case it so happens that I must have been watching Sam Peckinpah’s first great film.
 No wonder it made such an impact.

 Watching McCrea and Scott is a pure treat

 Peckinpah was apparently offered N.B.
 Stone, Jr.:s script because of his work on a TV series called The Westerner (1960), which he had created.
 This was only his second feature, and it took some time for many critics to recognize its worth.
 Fans of Peckinpah and The Wild Bunch (1969) may note that had the movie been made later it would probably have featured the kind of stylish manipulation that we’ve come to expect from the director, including much bloodier violence and slo-mo effects in the shootouts.
 Ride the High Country is conventional in its technical approach, but the subject matter is more modern as it attempts to portray what the old Wild West looked like some time after its heyday.